-Following receipt of the FD, the Board considered the company's dividend policy for the next AMP, based on the expected level of returns from the regulated company.
-Payment of dividends is subject to conditions contained within its appointee licence - that dividends declared or paid will: 'not impair the ability of the appointee to finance the appointed business, taking account of current and future investment needs and financial resilience over the longer term'; 'take account of service delivery for customers and the environment over time, including performance levels and other obligations'; 'reward efficiency and the effective management of risks to the appointed business'.
+Following receipt of the FD, the board considered the company's dividend policy for the next AMP, based on the expected level of returns from the regulated company.
+Payment of dividends is subject to conditions contained within its appointee licence - that dividends declared or paid will: 'not impair the ability of the appointee to finance the appointed business, taking account of current and future investment needs and financial resilience over the longer term'; 'take account of service delivery for customers and the environment over time, including performance levels and other obligations': 'reward efficiency and the effective management of risks to the appointed business'.
+The board approved the company's dividend policy targeting growth in the dividend per share of CPIH inflation each year from the 2024/25 base, which the board believes would be most likely to promote the long-term success of the company for the benefit of its members as a whole.